From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Discussion

 \subsection{Threats to Validity}

 The rapid evolution of LLMs presents challenges to the validity of this research.
 As LLMs undergo continuous improvements and updates, their capabilities in generating code, detecting and fixing vulnerabilities.
-Additionally, a potential threat to validity is the fact that varying prompts are used across studies addressed RQ1.
-These prompts may influence the generated code, potentially resulting in code that is either more or less vulnerable.
+Most importantly, the reviewed studies evaluate different datasets, programming languages, models, and evaluation metrics.
+Because of these differences, the results are not directly comparable across studies, even when the same metric is reported.
+Future work should focus on more standardized evaluation settings and reporting practices to enable more rigorous cross-study normalization and comparison.
+Additionally, a potential threat to validity is that studies addressing RQ1 rely on different prompting setups.
+Because prompting choices can influence the generated code, these differences reduce the comparability of results across studies.